 As Office Depot continued to integrate Viking into their operations, they increasingly endeavored to gain scale globally in their operations.
 Office Depot was just beginning to realize benefits from global purchasing.
-It had deals with well over 65 major manufacturers on a global basis and they planned to go through each category of products to identify cost savings and/or private label opportunities.22 Office Depot executives had given these international expansion efforts high priority and remained committed to an aggressive expansion program.
-Company executives and analysts both agreed that the biggest opportunities for the future growth were the Internet and overseas sales channels.
-The company's international division, which includes operations in 17 countries, continued to report the biggest increases in existing-store sales of any area outside the Internet.23
+It had deals with well over 65 major manufacturers on a global basis and they planned to go through each category of products to identify cost savings and/or private label opportunities.
+Company executives and analysts both agreed that the biggest opportunities for the future growth were the internet and overseas sales channels.
+The company's international division, which included operations in 17 countries, continued to report the biggest increases in existing-store sales of any area outside the internet.22